Careers360 Logo

 • Cambridge International AS Level: A standalone qualification for upper secondary learners (ages 16-18)

-Four Stages of Cambridge Curriculum
+Four Stages of the Cambridge Curriculum

 The Cambridge Curriculum is carefully organised into four stages, each designed to cater to the developmental and academic needs of students of different ages.
 This structured approach ensures a coherent and comprehensive education that prepares students for future success.

-• Cambridge Primary (ages 5-11), focuses on building a strong foundation for a child's education.
+• Cambridge Primary (ages 5-11) focuses on building a strong foundation for a child's education.
 It emphasises core subjects like English, mathematics, and science while nurturing essential skills like creativity, inquiry, and problem-solving.

 • Cambridge Lower Secondary (ages 11-14), the curriculum becomes more structured and challenging.
 It expands on the knowledge and skills acquired in the primary years and introduces checkpoint assessments to gauge student progress.

 • Cambridge Upper Secondary (ages 14-16) stage prepares students for university and beyond.
 Students work towards internationally recognised qualifications like IGCSEs or O Levels, exploring a wide range of subjects.
 The curriculum encourages critical thinking, real-world application of knowledge, and independent study skills.
-Students can follow the Cambridge time table and prepare well for the Cambridge curriculum on time.
+Students can follow the Cambridge timetable and prepare well for the Cambridge curriculum on time.

-• Cambridge Advanced (ages 16-19), focuses on preparing students for higher education and careers.
+• Cambridge Advanced (ages 16-19) focuses on preparing students for higher education and careers.
 It offers AS & A Level qualifications, highly valued by universities and employers.
 Students can specialise in subjects of interest and delve deeper into their chosen fields.

 Throughout all stages, the Cambridge Curriculum prioritises a learner-centered approach, promoting active engagement and the development of critical thinking, problem-solving, and creativity.
 This structure ensures that students not only achieve academic excellence but also become confident, responsible, and well-rounded individuals ready to make a positive impact on the world.